 Leading stewardship activities including, but not limited to, internal/external meetings, school tours, face-to-face solicitation meetings, and cultivation and solicitation and volunteer events.

-Collaborate with COO to ensure that proper fund accounting is used to track, manage, and report grants and gifts.
+Collaborate with CGOO to ensure that proper fund accounting is used to track, manage, and report grants and gifts.

 Communication and Marketing: